sophia-vo/Power-Outage-Predictions/README.md

 <br/> &nbsp;  - Thus, this demonstrates that our final model is making more accurate predictions than our baseline model because the RMSE significantly decreased.

 ### Final Model
+The features we added were Climate Region and Cause Category because both of these factors influence the number of customers affected.
+Climate Region will affect customers differently due to different weather elements and infrastructure in different parts of the United States.
+Cause category can also influence customers because it can influence damages caused to the businesses and also affects customers ability to get to the businesses.
+Thus, both of these will affect the accuracy of the model because they are additional factors that influence customer behavior.

+The hyperparameters we chose were n.estimators, max_depth, min_samples_leaf.
+We chose n_estimators because more trees can capture more patterns but slow down training.
+We chose max_depth because it prevents overly complex trees that overfit.
+We chose min_samples_leaf because it helps regularize by preventing small, unstable splits.

+The best performing hyperparameters were model__max_depth: 5, model__min_samples_leaf: 5,'model__n_estimators': 100.

+The modeling algorithm chosen was a RandomForestClassifier which uses a multitude of decision trees to classify the data.

+The final model made more accurate predictions than the baseline model.
+The RMSE of our baseline model was 443865.23 and the RMSE of our final model was 318011.48.
+Thus, the final model RMSE was significantly lower than the baseline model RMSE.

+**Visualization:**

 ### Fairness Analysis

 **Group X:** Northern Climate Region